ElliotAOram/GhostPyramid/README.txt

 The above process will happen 3 times before the game completes.
 After the game completes, the data will be reset.

-To reset the webpage (clear all the data manually) visit the localhost:8000/reset/ URL and give the password 'secret'.